This content applies to the legacy editor and the new editor.

 - Embed Google Drive and Docs files with Google Drive & Docs for Confluence

-- Display and search for Saleforce data from Confluence using the Salesforce & Confluence Cloud Connector
+- Display and search for Salesforce data from Confluence using the Salesforce & Confluence Cloud Connector

 - Import data into Confluence to use it as your CRM with Atlas CRM for Confluence